ucsd-cse29/fa24/src/week2/index.md

 each of the bad implementations (while still being a correct test).

 Your lab leader will share a repository with you that all of you can use for this lab (it will be public and you'll be able to access it later).
-(Tutors/TAs – need to copy the base repo and share it with the Github accounts of the students in groups; maybe if we have seating charts we can do this before lab?
-Create it in the ucsd-cse29-fa24 org.
-Starter repo is [https://github.com/ucsd-cse29/lab2-starter/](https://github.com/ucsd-cse29/lab2-starter/))

 Everyone should be able to make *their own* Codespace from this repository – the Codespace is just for you, the repository is shared with your whole group.
 In